jdc-cunningham/time-till-freedom/DEVLOG.md

 ### 10/06/2025

 I have not been writing much code for myself lately.
-Just been working, dayjob writing code and then driving Uber Eats (and drinking).
+Just been working, dayjob writing code and then driving Uber Eats.
+Also been drinking 4 days out of 7.

 I've been thinking about this, the main thing to get out of it is a number of months/year(s).